40 Actionable Employee Engagement Ideas for Your Organization

 14. Invest in employee wellness programs

-15. Offer flexibility in working hours and locations
+15. Offer flexible working hours and locations

 16. Build spaces for socializing and recreation